 Detailed learning objectives are provided for each session in the course.
+Exam questions are mapped to these learning objectives.

 Course Format

 Host-Defense emphasizes engaged and active learning through a variety of individual, interactive large group, and case-based small group learning activities as well as standardized patient encounters in the Clinical Learning Center.
 Formative on-line assessment materials emphasize the development of thinking skills through analysis of data and cases, including biostatistics and epidemiology and NBME/USMLE-type questions.
 Students are expected to self-assess their learning needs and set goals to address them with the aid of faculty and their learning groups.